animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 <div class="paragraph">

-It is possible that these {data-store-name} restrictions will not apply in a future release which is why the {sdg-acronym}
+It is possible that these GemFire restrictions will not apply in a future release which is why the {sdg-acronym}
 `LuceneIndexFactoryBean` API takes a reference to the Region directly as well, rather than just the Region path.